The Web address

 "s") refers to all subselves together, as orchestra

-describes the players, conductor, business staff, and Board of directors together.
+describes all the players, conductor, business staff, and Board of directors together.

 Following the work of Dr. Richard Schwartz, (Internal